Why a “Monarch Award”?

 By submitting a photo or photos you give the organizers (Monarch Awards, Hamilton Naturalists Club, and Environment Hamilton) permission to use the photos in the course of our work, for non-commercial purposes.
 For example, we may use them on our website, in presentations, outreach materials, banners, etc …

 We will not share the photos with other individuals or organizations without the photographer’s consent.
-Copyright of the photo would remain with the photographer, and the photographer will not be restricted from any other use of the photo.
+Copyright of the photo remains with the photographer, and the photographer will not be restricted from any other use of the photo.

 Yes!
-If you are the primary person responsible for the way the gardens look and function, you may enter.
-If you have a group of tenants who garden the property, or if your shared household works together, you can enter as a group.
+If you are the primary person responsible for the way the gardens look and function, you may apply.
+If you have a group of tenants who garden the property, or if your shared household works together, you can apply as a group.